DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 ![diagram of a python function](./digraph_of_a_python_function.png)

 In python, a function starts with the key word `def`.
 That's followed by its name, in this case `square_rug_cost`.
-It then has two parameters, all inside the parentheses - `(size, fringe)`.
+It then has two arguments, all inside the parentheses - `(size, fringe)`.
 Finally, in python, the function declaration (the name and argument list) ends with the `:` (colon).
 We've seen this in the chapter on control flow as well, and it indicates that we're about to